liupeng3425/academic-pac-user-rule/README.md

 ![image](https://s1.ax1x.com/2020/06/17/NAIIXj.md.png)

 ## Contribute to this project?
-Please make pull requests to this repo.
+Please create pull requests to this repo.